-Avaya Aura® Messaging was used during the compliance test to verify voice mail redirection and navigation, as well as the delivery of Message Waiting Indicator (MWI) messages to the enterprise telephones.
-Since the configuration tasks for Messaging are not directly related to the interoperability tests with Axtel SIP Trunking, they are not included in these Application Notes.
+Messaging was used during the compliance test to verify voice mail redirection and navigation, as well as the delivery of Message Waiting Indicator (MWI) messages to the enterprise telephones.
+Messaging was installed on a single standalone server located on the enterprise network, administered as a separate SIP entity in Session Manager.
+Since the configuration tasks for Messaging are not directly related to the interoperability tests with MTS Allstream SIP Trunking, they are not included in these Application Notes.